team0xC/clamp/encryption snippets/readme.txt

     vvv README

+    vvv.py is the primary file and contains the algorithm that was adapted to other languages below is copied the function description for vvv() in vvv.py.

     DESIGN CRITERIA:
     1) Alphanumeric only (to limit errors when used in other programs)
     2) Requires a user provided key to encrypt/decrypt (which is not stored or known by the server)